tauthethirtythird/io_qp2_rule_kor/readme.md

 | 10 (1650m) | 6.0 m/s | 7 & 206spm |

 > Descent speed formula is `(floor^2+floor+10)/20`
-> rank and spm are only for reference, in reality cancelling doesn't factor in spm so it can't be achieved, after the fifth-sixth floor you have to rely on 3-digit surge APM to continue climbing
+> rank and spm are only for reference, in reality cancelling doesn't count for spm so it can't be achieved, after the fifth-sixth floor you have to rely on 3-digit surge APM to continue climbing  ((translation note: SPM = sent per minute))
 > During gameplay descent looks like it has acceleration, but it's only a visual effect, in reality it's still even

 Fatigue system becomes even more strict: